How to Get Perfect Calligraphy Strokes in Procreate

 If you find yourself struggling to create smooth, elegant thick and thin strokes in your iPad calligraphy, remember three things:

-You must have a well-programmed brush optimized for calligraphic pressure sensitivity.
-Without that, no matter your technical skill, you cannot override the brush’s shortcomings.
+1. You should have a well-programmed brush optimized for calligraphic pressure sensitivity.
+Without that, no matter your technical skill, you won’t be able to overcome the brush’s shortcomings.

-Make sure Streamline is turned on to compensate for a pen that cannot grip the writing surface the way a pen can grip paper.
+2. Make sure StreamLine is turned on to compensate for a plastic stylus that cannot grip the glass screen the way a metal pen can grip paper.

-As an aside, I should say that lots of people ask me about iPad screen protectors, specifically ones that emulate paper texture.
-I do not use these because I simply don’t like them!
+An aside: Lots of people ask me about iPad screen protectors, specifically ones that emulate paper texture.
+I do not use these because I simply don’t like them.
 I find they reduce the clarity of my screen, they don’t help me make nicer calligraphy, and they wear down Apple Pencil tips very quickly.
 If you want to read more of my reasoning behind not using a screen protector, here’s a blog post where I discuss it.

 Practice with intention.